BasicWolf/archived-kaylee/doc/tutorial/introduction.rst

    :width: 320
    :height: 320

-You may have noticed that the green points have covered almost all the area of the circle and all points together have covered the are of the square.
-We can now approximate equation :eq:`firsteq` as follows:
+The green points have covered almost all the area of the circle and all points together have covered the are of the square.
+The equation :eq:`firsteq` can now be approximated as follows:

 .. math::
   \pi = 4 \frac{{\mathrm{Number\ of\ points\ in\ circle}}}
                {{\mathrm{Total\ number\ of\ points}}}

-From this equation we can also state that the bigger is the number of generated random points the better is the approximation of PI.
+The equation leads to an idea that the bigger is the number of the generated random points the better is the approximation of PI.
-And it is the reason we would like to use distributed computation to find the value of PI: if one node generates e.g. 10 million random random points in a second then ten nodes can generate billion random numbers in just 10 seconds!
+That is the reason why distributed computation can be used to find the value of PI: if one node generates 10 million random random points in a second then ten nodes would generate billion random numbers in just 10 seconds!

-Of course, you can do that on your own computer!
-But hey, this is just a task small enough to learn building Kaylee apps :)
+Of course that can be done on your own computer!
+But this is just a small problem enough to learn building Kaylee apps :)

 Continue with :ref:`tutorial-project-structure`.